fcamara1109/ltv_and_retention/README.md

 The queries generate what’s needed for the charts from part 1 to 4.

-The difference is the added functionality of having filters.
+The key difference is the added functionality of having filters.

 In order to have month-over-month retention, I suggest calculating in Looker.
 The formulas are: `SUM(retained)/SUM(preceding_mau)` for MAU and `SUM(retained)/SUM(preceding_mrr)` for MRR.